JosePFs/mobile-flashcards/README.md

 └── README.md -This file
 ```

-Designed only for Android (I am a poor man!) and tested emulating on version sdk 23 version and Android device 6.0 Marshmallow.
+Designed for Android and IOs but only tested on Android sdk 23 version and Android device 6.0 Marshmallow.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).